 4. Organize your record-keeping.

-Whether for finances, compliance, employment or clientele, keeping an organized record system improves transparency into your business's inner workings.
-Today, there are plenty of opportunities to digitize or even automate record-keeping using software, making it easier than ever to stay on top of your filing system.
+Beyond organization, you might even consider adopting a method to make it easier to manage your archives moving forward.
+Today, there are plenty of software solutions that help digitize paper records and automate the record-keeping process, making it easier than ever to stay on top of your filing system.
 These records are especially important during tax season and when dealing with the government, but they also help illuminate your regular operations.
-[Check out our best picks for software to manage your documents.]
+[Looking for a record-keeping solution?
+Check out our picks for the best document management software.]

 "Use the start of the new year to hold an annual corporate meeting where you can get your records organized," said Deborah Sweeney, CEO of MyCorporation.com.
 "File your annual report so your business remains in good standing, and make sure your business information is accurate and up to date, including your present address and any changes made with your registered agent.
 If you have a business license, make sure you know when it's time to renew the license and pay its fee to stay in compliance."

 5. Reaffirm your mission statement.

 Your mission statement should be the guiding foundation of your business.
 It should cut to the heart of your goals and ambition, and serve as a pathfinder for your team when considering how to operate.
 Often, however, businesses allow their mission statement to languish unchanged, even as the company is transforming and growing.

 There's no time like the start of the year to reaffirm your company's overarching mission and examine your goals of how to continuously serve your target customers.
 Make sure you and your staff both know why this company exists in the first place; knowing the mission will give your team a clear objective, and then the rest just comes down to planning and execution.